dapplion/tree-states-review-guide/beacon_state.md

 # Updated BeaconState type

+This page details the new meta-programing added to the `BeaconState` struct.
+The new caches are part of the epoch single pass page.

 ## superstruct / metastruct

 Milhouse does not support Containers.
 So the logic to hash, rebase, etc is handled in the consensus/types crate with the help of [`metastruct`](https://github.com/sigp/metastruct).
 The metastruct macro outputs macros to iterate ovand map over struct fields.
 For example: